 Product Sales.
 We recognize revenues from product sales of Bendeka, Ryanodex, Argatroban, Non-Alcohol Docetaxel Injection, and diclofenac-misoprostol.
 Sales of Bendeka are sold to our commercial partner Teva.
 Argatroban is sold directly to our commercial partners Chiesi and Sandoz.
 Sales to our commercial partners are typically made at little or no profit for resale.
 Ryanodex, Non-Alcohol Docetaxel Injection, and diclofenac-misoprostol are sold directly to wholesalers, hospitals and surgery centers through a third party logistics partner.
-Diclofenac-misoprostol was divested in March 2016; however, we may continue to market diclofenac-misoprostol until such time that the purchaser is able to launch the product.
+Diclofenac-misoprostol was divested in March 2016; however, we continued to market diclofenac-misoprostol through the first quarter of 2018 until such time that the purchaser was able to launch the product.
+As part of a restructuring initiative, we will cease selling Non-Alcohol Docetaxel Injection by September 30, 2018.